Color-line and Proper Color-line Graphs: Introduction

 See Figure~\ref{fig:color-line} for an example.
 By definition, rainbow matchings in $H$ correspond to independent vertex sets in $\CL(H)$, and vice versa.

+In this paper, we study color-line and proper color-line graphs in their own right, primarily from the point of view of recognizing if a given graph is a color-line graph, respectively, a proper color-line graph.
 In Section~\ref{sec:color-line} we discuss properties of color-line graphs and proper color-line graphs.
 In particular we give Krausz-type characterizations for color-line and proper color-line graphs.
-In Sections~\ref{sec:k-color-line} and \ref{sec:proper-k-color-line} we discuss the recognition problem for (proper) $k$-color-line graphs.
-These are color-line graphs of (properly) edge colored graphs with $k$ colors.
-We show that, for any fixed $k\ge 2$, recognizing if a graph is a $k$-color-line graph is NP-complete, while recognizing if a graph is a proper $k$-color-line graph is polynomially.
+In Sections~\ref{sec:k-color-line} and~\ref{sec:proper-k-color-line} we discuss the recognition problem for $k$-color-line graphs and proper $k$-color-line graphs.
+These are color-line graphs of edge colored graphs with at most $k$ colors.
+We show that, for any fixed $k\ge 2$, recognizing if a graph is a $k$-color-line graph is NP-complete, while recognizing if a graph is a proper $k$-color-line graph is polynomially solvable.
 In Section~\ref{sec:proper-2-color-line} we show that proper $2$-color-line graphs admit a characterization by forbidden induced subgraphs and can be recognized in linear time.
 Section~\ref{sec:open} lists some open problems for further research.

 \paragraph{Definitions and notation} In a graph, a set of vertices is a {\em clique\/}, respectively, an {\em independent set\/} if every pair, respectively, no pair of vertices in this set is adjacent.
+A \emph{co-bipartite} graph is the complement of a bipartite graph.
 The complete graph with $n$ vertices is denoted by $K_n$; $K_3$ is also called a {\it triangle}, and $K_n-e$ is the graph obtained from $K_n$ by deleting an edge.
 The path and cycle with $n$ vertices are denoted by $P_n$ and $C_n$, respectively.
 We use $K_{p,q}$ to denote the complete bipartite graph with $p$ vertices of one color class and $q$ vertices of the second color class.
 A {\it biclique\/} is a $K_{p,q}$ for some $p,q$, and a {\it $q$-star\/} is a $K_{1,q}$; the $3$-star $K_{1,3}$ is also called a {\it claw\/}.

 Let $G = (V, E)$ be a graph.
 For a vertex $v\in V$ we write $N(v)$ for the set of its neighbors in $G$.
 A \emph{universal\/} vertex $v$ is one such that $N(v)\cup\{v\}=V$.
 An {\it $r$-regular graph\/} is one in which each vertex has degree exactly $r$.